zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ezra: Forget it.
 The tires are a necessity and your  shoes are not.
 We’re each supposed to have $150 a month for discretionary spe nding for nonessentials, and new shoes definitely falls into that category.

-Charlotte: You don’t need to spend $500 for a set o f new tires.
+Charlotte: You don’t need to spend $500 for a set of new tires.
 You just want to splash the cash for some fancy ones.

 Ezra: Let’s stop arguing about who gets to spend the money and first figure out what happened to it.
 According to this, the money w as withdrawn from our account for automatic contributions to our retireme nt accounts.